• Skip to content

 Veronica Steiner

 She collaborates in different courses looking for the diffusion of TFP.
-Together with Luis Valenciano and Mónica Eidlin she directs an important training in TFP for Spanish speaking students, TFP Latin America.
+Together with Luis Valenciano and Pepa Gonzalez she directs an important training in TFP for Spanish speaking students, Instituto TFP Hispanoamerica.

 Third ESSPD Summer School 2023: Developmental Pathways and Interventions